-Beginning Algebra 5 hours lecture
+Beginning Algebra

 Math 90 is the first course in the Math 90-94 sequence.
 It is a prerequisite for Math 94.
 Content includes order of operations, linear equations, inequalities, and graphing.
 Also, polynomials, factoring, rational expressions and applications such as the Pythagorean Theorem and proportion.